gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 FIXME: get them the rest of the way

 Erileine gasped and clutched at the doorframe.
-She had thought the last room was big...
+She had thought the last room was big…

 They were standing on a balcony the size of Starboard Town.
 The downward tilt of the floor made Erileine feel like she was falling into space.
 Below them lay a huge stone amphitheatre.
 Its floor was a maze of carved stone benches, waist-high walls, free-standing doors,